kaz-utashiro/App-Greple-xlate/README.md

     - **space**

-        Print original and translated text separated by single blank line.
+        Original and translated text are printed separated by single blank line.

     - **xtxt**